Note

 Tip

-If you’d like to offer the opportunity to play another video at the end of the first video, you’ll want to check out our embed links tutorial.
-We’ve got a simple walkthrough over on that page to show you how to choose to play another video directly after one finishes!
+To configure videos to autoplay one after another, at the end of the first video, refer to our embed links guide.
+We have a simple walkthrough on that page to show you how to choose to play another video directly after one finishes.

 <a href="#wistia_30q7n48g4f"> Next Up: Make French Toast</a><br/>